iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 Alternatively, run `hugo server --disableFastRender` to enable full re-renders when changes are made.
 This option sometimes avoids rendering issues caused by changes not being picked up.

+The Blowfish theme has a bug where builds – and thus previews – are not updated when the `draft: true` setting is used.
+In addition to the above flag, consider adding `--buildFuture` when starting up the server.
+In the Markdown file, toggle `draft: false` and set a publish date far into the future (e.g. 2100-01-01).

 ## Overriding the default fonts

 This took the longest amount of time to figure out and renewed my hatred of CSS.
 Since I found it an involved process (for someone with barely any experience with CSS), I’ve decided to make this [its own entry](https://iankohdes.github.io/posts/0002-overriding-default-fonts-in-blowfish/).